Chiral Symmetry Breaking and Restoration in (2+1) Dimensions from Holography: Magnetic and Inverse Magnetic Catalysis: Discussion and Conclusion

-Now, concerning the thermal effects on the chiral condensate $\sigma$, as can be seen in the plots of $\sigma$ x $T$, Figures \ref{fig:3} and \ref{fig:4} for the hardwall and Figures \ref{fig:8}, \ref{fig:9} and \ref{fig:10} for the softwall, we have observed that the restoration of the chiral symmetry ($\sigma=0$) happens at some critical temperature $T_c$ for each model, depending on the fermion mass.
-This phenomenon is consistent with lattice QCD results and with the holographic approaches for QCD previously mentioned.
+Now, concerning the thermal effects on the chiral condensate $\sigma$, as can be seen in the plots of $\sigma$ x $T$, Figures \ref{fig:3} and \ref{fig:4} for the hardwall and Figures \ref{fig:8}, \ref{fig:9} and \ref{fig:10} for the softwall, we have observed that the restoration of the chiral symmetry ($\sigma=0$) happens at some critical temperature $T_c$ for each model, depending on the fermion mass and on the magnetic field (see also Figs. \ref{fig:tc-hardwall}, \ref{fig:tc-negative-softwall} and \ref{fig:tc-b1560-negative-softwall}).
+This phenomenon is consistent with lattice QCD results and with the holographic approaches for QCD in (3+1) dimensions, previously mentioned.

-Finally, in comparison with the perturbative counterpart at finite temperature $T$ in ($2+1$) dimensions \cite{Das:1995bn}, in which the authors showed that the chiral condensate $\sigma$ is extremely unstable (it vanishes as soon as one introduces a heat bath, with or without a chemical potential), we have seen that our results show that the chiral condensate persisits up to some critical temperature, and that instability does not happen here, perhaps due to the non-perturbative nature of our approach.
+Finally, in comparison with the perturbative counterpart at finite temperature $T$ in ($2+1$) dimensions \cite{Das:1995bn}, in which the authors have shown that the chiral condensate $\sigma$ is extremely unstable (it vanishes as soon as one introduces a heat bath, with or without a chemical potential), we have seen that in the models we have considered the chiral condensate persists up to some critical temperature, and that instability of the perturbative approach does not happen here, perhaps due to the nonperturbative nature of our approach.

+{\bf Acknowledgments:} We would like to thank an anonymous referee for interesting discussions and suggestions which helped to improve the quality of this work.
+D.M.R is supported by Conselho Nacional de Desenvolvimento Cient\'\i fico e Tecnol\'ogico (CNPq) and Coordena\c c\~ao de Aperfeiçoamento de Pessoal de N\' \i vel Superior (Capes) (Brazilian Agencies), E.F.C. is partially supported by PROPGPEC-Col\'egio Pedro II, and H.B.-F. is partially supported by CNPq and Capes.